Materiality for the Ricoh Group

 • Municipal solutions

-• Educational ICT solutions, etc.
+• Educational solutions, and others

 (ii) Number of people to whom we have contributed by improving social infrastructure 20 million people 17.94 million people Progressing as planned